 Because the duct is >12 inches in diameter and the sampling port locations meet the two and half-diameter criterion of Section 11.1.1 of Method 1 of 40 CFR Part 60, Appendix A-1, the sample probe was marked at 3 traverse points located at 16.7, 50.0, and 83.3% of the measurement line ('3-point long line').
-Gas was sampled from each of the three traverse points during the testing or a single point based on the results of the stratification test.
+Engine exhaust gas was sampled from each of the three traverse points during Run 1 of the testing and at a single point based on the results of the stratification test performed during Run 1.
 A representative drawing of a tested engine's exhaust stack sampling locations are presented as Figure 4-1.